 Sabi Sabi is one of a series of private game reserves that make up the Sabi Sands.
 Access is restricted to the reserve's overnight guests, so it's rare to see other vehicles and tourists on your game drives.
 This is not a small fenced reserve.
 Wildlife roams freely amongst a huge ecosystem that's centered on Kruger National Park, home to over half the world's rhinos.
 Especially during the dry season, wildlife migrates to the Sabi Sands to enjoy the bounty of its two permanent rivers: the Sabi and the Sands.
 The water brings a phenomenal concentration of life, including huge numbers of the big five.
 For a private safari base, there are few places in Africa that can rival Sabi Sabi for big game abundance.

-You'll spend four nights in the Little Bush Camp, a luxurious getaway that provides seclusion and unparalleled intimacy.
-Thatched huts overlook the savannah while a heated spa bath is a prime location to watch wildlife at the river.
+You'll spend four nights in a luxurious safari camp that provides seclusion and unparalleled intimacy.
+Thatched huts overlook the savanna while a heated spa bath is a prime location to watch wildlife at the river.
 Eat dinners underneath gently lit trees and enjoy the space of this iconic camp.
-According to the World Health Organization, the Sabi Sands are not malaria free areas.
-However, there have only been four cases of tourists contracting malaria in over 30 years at the Sabi Sands.
-That's out of over half a million guests.
-Mosquito nets and complementary repellent provide additional peace of mind.

 Day 5 - 7